penghy27/NGS_analysis/TranscriptomeAssembly/README.md

 Date: November 20th, 2022
 Purpose: Using Trinity for both reference-guided and de novo assemblies.

-# Short Read Alignment and Transcriptome Assembly with Trinity
+# Reference-Guided and De Novo Assembly of RNA-Seq with Trinity

 ## Overview